-We consider costs of acquiring, or construction of manufacturing plant and equipment, as well as any directly related commissioning and directly related software costs as eligible expenditure.
+We consider costs of acquiring, or construction of plant and equipment, as well as any directly related commissioning costs, training costs and directly related software costs, as eligible expenditure.
 You must list these costs as a separate item within the project budget in the application form, and on reports of expenditure during project milestones.